lcilliers/hobbies-modelling4comfort/english-country-garden-SOURCE-NARRATIVE.md

 - Conifers, Chestnut, and Birch trees
 - And many more cottage garden classics

-[TODO - User to add for EACH major plant type:]
-For each plant family, describe:
-- What materials did you use? (wire, paper, fabric, foam, natural materials?)
-- What techniques did you develop or learn?
-- Which were easiest?
-Which were most challenging?
-- How long did each type take to create?
-- How many of each did you make?
-- Any specific tutorials or techniques you followed?

 **Example questions for specific plants:**

-**Roses:**
-- How did you achieve 6mm blooms at 3cm height?
-- What material for petals?
-- How did you create the layered petal effect?
-- Color mixing for different rose varieties?
-- Techniques for buds vs. open blooms?

-**Delphiniums/Foxgloves:**
-- How did you create the tall flower spikes?
-- Techniques for individual bell-shaped flowers?
-- Color gradation along the spike?

-**Wisteria/Clematis:**
-- How did you create climbing/trailing effect?
-- Support structures?
-- Techniques for cascading blooms?

-**Trees (Conifers, Chestnut, Birch):**
-- Construction methods for each type?
-- Foliage techniques?
-- Scale-appropriate branch structure?

 ### Techniques Mastered